SteveMenya/ProjectCOD/README.md

-# ProjectCOD: Project Status: Active
+# ProjectCOD: Project Status - Active
 Welcome to my Tek Systems/ Optum Case Study.
 Also Known as project Coffee On Demand.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
                             Inspiration for this project:
 I volunteer at my local church's cafe and during church on Sundays, the line for coffee gets pretty long.